NeilCannon/omnibus/README.md

 omnibus
 =======

-Omnibus is a small, clean Data Bus for Android, allowing the construction of loosely-coupled apps.
+Omnibus is a small, fast, clean Data Bus for Android, allowing the construction of loosely-coupled apps.
 With omnibus, you don't have to worry about things like manually unregistering Listeners, Activity leaks, or the problems that can occur with AsyncTask on a device rotate, for example.

 Activities and Fragments subscribe to receive values of a certain type: